-This is a pack of three hand-printed Prussian Blue Cyanotype greetings cards of vintage patents that would be nice to frame.
+This is a pair of 2 hand-printed Prussian Blue Cyanotype greetings cards of vintage patents that would be nice to frame.
 I print each of my cards by hand, using the photo-sensitive Cyanotype process and negatives from illustrations of 19th Century inventions.
 The illustrations are printed on good quality water-colour paper and then fixed onto white card.
 Blank inside, the cards are 15cm square and come with good quality white envelopes.

 FREE delivery to UK mainland postcodes by Royal Mail (2nd class).